Dynamics 365 Partner Types Explained: CSP, ISV, SI & More [2026]

 Indirect CSP Resellers

-What they do: Indirect CSP resellers operate under a distributor umbrella.
-They focus on customer relationships and technical delivery but rely on the distributor for billing, licensing, and compliance infrastructure.
+What they do: Indirect CSP resellers are smaller VARs operating under a distributor umbrella.
+They focus on customer relationships and technical delivery but rely on the distributor (Ingram Micro, Pax8, TD SYNNEX) for billing, licensing, and compliance infrastructure.

 Typical size: 2–30 employees; leaner operations than Direct partners.